Rishi Sunak Budget declares war on pandemic

 Few expected such a free-spending Budget.
 Personal finance expert Martin Lewis described the announcement as a series of gerbils coming out of a magician’s hat.
-The BBC’s political editor called it “a generational change in the rate of spending on the bricks and mortar of the public realm”.

-Here are some of the Budget’s key measures:
+Here are some of the key measures:

 Taxing big companies.
 Corporation tax rates, which previous Tory governments had said would keep falling, will stay at 19%.
 Additionally, the government will be enforcing an extra 2% tax on the UK revenues of major digital players like Facebook and Google – despite US opposition.

 Environmental concerns.
 Sunak proclaimed, “This government intends to be the first in history to leave our natural environment in a better state than we found it.”
 Carbon capture clusters and electric-car charging schemes will both receive generous funding.
-A new plastic packaging tax will also be enforced.

 Investing in ideas: The chancellor said that he would be scrapping the “reading tax”, making it easier for ebook and newspaper publishers to operate.
 He also declared that investment in research and development would increase to a huge £22 billion a year.

-So, was this really a historic Budget?
+So, was this really historic?